shawn-dsilva/shade-jekyll-theme/_posts/2018-10-17-Getting-Started-with-TM4C-Launchpad-On-Linux.md

 Run `make flash` to invoke `lm4flash` and burn your `main.bin` binary to the board,press the RESET button on your board,and hold SW1 to cause the red LED on board to blink as long as it is pressed

+Additional library and driver files for this board can be acquired by downloading the `SW-TM4C-2.1.4.178.exe` package from this TI website http://software-dl.ti.com/tiva-c/SW-TM4C/latest/index_FDS.html ,this requires you to create a free account at TI though,for the download